 The American Journal of Medicine, January 2021 issue states that Zinc is a known inhibitor of coronavirus replication.
 Clinical trials of zinc lozenges in the common cold have demonstrated modest reductions in the duration and or severity of symptoms.
 By extension, this readily available nontoxic therapy could be deployed at the first signs of COVID-19.
 Lost in all the controversy over Hydroxychloroquine is the fact that it simply aids in the body’s ability to absorb zinc, which the Journal goes on to explain.

 I take 80 mg of zinc per day, which I get in AREDS 2 by PreserVision.
 Included also in those supplements are vitamins C, E, along with copper, lutein, and zeaxanthin.
 Taking these pills for the past 3 years has effectively stopped the progression of AMD in my eyes, and unknowingly, most likely helped to keep me from contracting Covid.
 You may consider taking them even if you do not have AMD if you are over 40, in addition to other supplements.
 They contain essentials for a strong immune system and eye health.

-I also take 5000 IU of vitamin D3, which has been found to benefit the body’s immune system.
+I also take 10,000 IU of vitamin D3, which has been found to benefit the body’s immune system.
 This vitamin, magnesium, and zinc may be the most important therapeutics to take daily to strengthen your body against the virus.
 Copper and vitamin C have also been linked to cellular health and may be helpful in preventing a virus infection.
 A baby aspirin a day helps fight inflammation, which the Covid virus brings on.
 Vitamin K2 helps the body safely use the large dosage of D3, and recent news says that antihistamines may be effective in treating Postacute Sequelae of SARS-CoV-2 infection (“long COVID”).